GDbateaux/Cartomancien-virtuel/README.md

 - The pytest documentation: https://docs.pytest.org/en/stable/contents.html
 - The piper documentation: https://github.com/OHF-Voice/piper1-gpl/blob/main/README.md
 - The chroma documentation: https://docs.trychroma.com/docs
-- Assistance from ChatGPT (OpenAI) for design discussions, code structure suggestions, and help debugging errors
+- Assistance from ChatGPT (OpenAI) for design discussions, code structure suggestions, documentation writing, and help debugging errors.

 The image embedding and similarity approach used in this project was inspired by: